-Resolved, Shareowners ask our board to take the steps necessary (unilaterally if possible) to amend our bylaws and each appropriate governing document to give holders in the aggregate of 15% of our outstanding common stock the power to call a special shareowner meeting.
+Resolved, Shareowners ask our board to take the steps necessary (unilaterally if possible) to amend our bylaws and each appropriate governing document to give holders in the aggregate of 10% of our outstanding common stock the power to call a special shareowner meeting.
 This proposal does not impact our board's current power to call a special meeting.

-Dozens of Fortune 500 companies allow 10% of shares to call a special meeting and this proposal is only asking that 15% of our shares be enabled to call a special meeting.
+Scores of Fortune 500 companies allow a more reasonable 10% of shares to call a special meeting.
 Special meetings allow shareowners to vote on important matters, such as electing new directors that can arise between annual meetings.
-Shareowner input on the timing of shareowner meetings is especially important when events unfold quickly and issues may become moot by the next annual meeting.
-This is important because there could be 15-months or more between annual meetings.